 - Schedule frequent check-ins to discuss upcoming projects, progress, and to resolve potential issues.

 Frequent check-ins.
-Joining a new organization can be intimidating, especially if the employee is new to working remotely.
+Joining a new organization can be intimidating, especially if the employee is new to the work arrangements required of the role in your DLC.
 Check in often to see how they’re doing.

 - Frequent check-ins help new employees feel supported and keep them from feeling overwhelmed.

 - These calls help you understand any difficulties and whether they’ve settled into their roles.

 Set up meetings with their team members and other key employees.
 These meetings could be one-on-one and/or group calls.
 During their first days, remote employees should meet with:

 - Manager and direct reports; and

 - Employees from other departments with whom they’ll work closely.